nflverse/nfldata/UPDATING-NFLSCRAPR.md

 - `pass`: Does the play description suggest this play was called as a pass?
 - `rush`: Does the play description suggest this play was called as a rush?
 - `success`: Was EPA for this play greater than 0?
-- `player_passer_name`: Fixes the existing nflscrapR column so this is filled in rather than NA on penalty plays
+- `player_passer_name`: Fixes the existing nflscrapR column so this is filled in rather than NA on penalty plays.
+Code for this taken from [Keegan Abdoo](http://twitter.com/KeeganAbdoo)
 - `receiver_passer_name`: See above.
 - `rusher_passer_name`: See above.
 - `name`: Equal to `passer_player_name` unless that is NA, in which case it is equal to `rusher_player_name`